-The Group has accumulated reserves of £0.071m, a pension liability of (£21.6m) and cash balances of £3.36m.
-It is acknowledged that the actuarial losses on the defined benefit pension liability in 2019-20 had a major negative impact on reserves and that this is out of the control of the Group.
+The Group has accumulated reserves of £19.7m, a pension liability of (£2.6m) and cash balances of £4.1m.
 The Group wishes to continue to accumulate reserves and cash balances in order to create a contingency fund.

 Sources of Income